single-cell-data/SOMA/abstract_specification.md

 - as a container of independent objects (e.g., a collection of single-cell datasets, each manifest as a [SOMAExperiment](#soma-experiment) object)
 - as the basis for building other composed types (e.g., using SOMACollection to organize pre-defined fields in [SOMAExperiment](#soma-experiment) such as multiple layers of `X`).

+#### Collection entry URIs

+Collections refer to their components by URI.
+A collection may store its reference to an element by **absolute** URI or **relative** URI.

+A reference to an **absolute** URI is, as the name implies, absolute.
+When the backing storage of the collection itself is moved, absolute URI references do not change.

+A collection can also refer to sub-paths of itself by **relative** URI.
+If the entire directory storing a collection and a child referred to by relative URI is moved, the relative URI references now refer to the changed base URI.
+While the term "relative" is used, only **child** URIs are supported as relative URIs; relative paths like `../sibling-path/sub-entry` are not supported.

+Consider a directory tree of a SOMA implementation that uses a file named `.collection-info` to store the URIs of the collection's contents:

+- `file:///soma-dataset`
+  - `collection`
+    - `.collection-info`
+      - `absolute`: `file:///soma-dataset/collection/abspath`
+      - `external-absolute`: `file:///soma-dataset/more-data/other-data`
+      - `relative`: `relpath`
+    - `abspath`
+      - [contents]
+    - `relpath`
+      - [contents]
+  - `more-data`
+    - [contents]

+When `file:///soma-dataset/collection` is opened, the URIs will be resolved as follows:

+- `absolute`: `file:///soma-dataset/collection/abspath`
+- `external-absolute`: `file:///soma-dataset/more-data/other-data`
+- `relative`: `file:///soma-dataset/collection/relpath`

+If the entire `collection` directory is moved to a new path:

+- `file:///soma-dataset`
+  - `old-data`
+    - `the-collection`
+      - `.collection-info`
+        - `absolute`: `file:///soma-dataset/collection/abspath`
+        - `external-absolute`: `file:///soma-dataset/more-data/other-data`
+        - `relative`: `relpath`
+      - `abspath`
+        - [contents]
+      - `relpath`
+        - [contents]
+  - `more-data`
+    - [contents]

+When `file:///soma-dataset/old-data/the-collection` is opened, the URIs will be resolved as follows:

+- `absolute`: `file:///soma-dataset/collection/abspath`
+  (This resolved URI is the same as before.
+However, the data is no longer at this location; attempting to access this element will fail.)
+- `external-absolute`: `file:///soma-dataset/more-data/other-data`
+  (This URI still points to the same data.)
+- `relative`: `file:///soma-dataset/old-data/the-collection/relpath`
+  (This URI resolves differently and still points to the same data even after it has been moved.)

+In general, absolute and relative URIs can both be used interchangeably.
+However, in certain situations, an implementation may support only absolute or relative URIs.
+For instance, a purely filesystem-based implementation may support only relative URIs, or a non-hierarchichal storage backend may support only absolute URIs.

 ### SOMADataFrame

 `SOMADataFrame` is a multi-column table with a user-defined schema, defining the number of columns and their respective column name and value type.
 The schema is expressed as an Arrow `Schema`.